TranXuanAnh930/i-dolly-monolith/README.md

   `i-dolly-backend/docs/deployment.md`.
 - **Frontend**: Vercel — `vercel.json` rewrites every route to `index.html` for client-side
   routing; the deployed API URL is supplied at build time via `VITE_API_URL`.
+- **Email**: Resend, sending from a verified domain (`mail.i-dolly-app.site`, on Cloudflare Registrar/DNS — DKIM, SPF-related CNAMEs, DMARC) rather than Resend's sandbox sender, so verification/reset emails deliver to any recipient, not just the account owner.

 ## Known limitations